james-things/image-dataset-scorer/README.md

 # Image Dataset Scorer

-A simple, graphical, local image dataset viewer which allows you to generate human feedback ("RLHF") metadata on that data, written in Python
+A simple, graphical, local image dataset viewer which allows you to generate human feedback ("RLHF") metadata, written in Python

 The script currently implements the following features and can be easily extended/altered to suit your needs: